pavanio/HFC/docs/Platform Overview.md

 	- Signup
 		- Contributor
 		- Mentor
+		- *Project Co-Ordinator

 # Domain Overview

 - Partner Organization
-	Partner is typically an organization who have been active in the social change (posittive change) space for more than 10+ years.
+	Partner is typically an organization who has been active in the social change (posittive change) space for more than 10+ years.
+Or, a govermental organization / department which is keen to engage the developer community through their problem statements.

-	Ex: Factly, Foundation For Democratic Reform, Center For Policy Research, Center For Developing Societies
+	Ex: Non-Governmental Organization (Factly, Foundation For Democratic Reform, Center For Policy Research, Center For Developing Societies),

+	Ex: Governmental Organization (GHMC, Meity, Nasscom Foundation)

 - Member
-	Members can signup to either join a particular chapter or a centre to contributue their coding time or even mentor a whole team of contributors.
+	Members can signup to either join a particular chapter or a centre to contribute their coding time or even mentor a whole team of contributors.
-	- Contributor (With different level of expertise, entry level, intermediate, expert)
+	- Contributor (With a different level of expertise, entry-level, intermediate, expert)
 	- Mentor (Intermediate, Expert)

 - HFC Centre